Weak amenability for dynamical systems: Fourier space of a crossed product

 It appears that the space $\cfal$ was first defined for $W^*$-dynamical systems and their crossed products by Takai~\cite{Tak75}.
-Pedersen defined the Fourier space of a $C^*$-dynamical system $(A,G,\alpha)$, which is the predual of the enveloping \vNA\ of the reduced $C^*$-crossed product \rcrs, {\it i.e.}\ the predual of $(\rcrs)^{''}$.
 Note that in the case of a $W^*$-dynamical system Fujita~\cite{Fuj79} introduces a Banach algebra structure on \cfal, but we do not pursue this here.

 We now define multipliers of the Fourier space of a $C^*$-dynamical system, and study the relationship with Herz--Schur multipliers of the system.
-The results in this section are essentially predual versions of some results in \cite[Section 3]{MTT16}.
+The results in this section are essentially predual versions of some results in \cite[Section 3]{MTT18}.

 \begin{definition} A bounded function $F : G \to \Bd[A]$ is called a \emph{multiplier of \cfal} if there is a bounded map

 such that